How a 100-Year Pandemic Causes “Direct Physical Loss” and Triggers Business Interruption Insurance Coverage

 The first meaning cannot be appropriate because it would render the word “damage” in the term “direct physical loss or damage” an unnecessary surplusage.
 The second meaning cannot be correct because it is an absurd concept to lose or misplace a restaurant, casino, or factory.
 After all, a ship can be lost at sea, but a brick and mortar restaurant can always be found.
 The third definition, loss of functionality, is the only meaning of “loss” that results in neither absurdity nor surplusage and is the appropriate interpretation of the term in many business interruption policies.

 Several courts concur with this reading and hold mere “loss of functionality” is sufficient to satisfy a “direct physical loss or damage requirement.”
-For example,

 |Plaintiff operated a restaurant in Taos, New Mexico that was forced to suspend operations because of damage to the city’s sewer.
 The Court found this loss of use constituted a “direct physical loss of or physical damage.”||Fay v.
 Hartford Ins.
 Co., No. 17-1054 MV/SCY, 2019 WL 1014791, 3 (D. N.M.
 March 4, 2019).|